raclay/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 If you are then prompted to enter a password, this should be the password for your UCSD account, which will be veiled as you type

+## Trying Some Commands
+Now that your personal device is remotely connected to a UCSD server we can try basic commands

+`cd` stands for "change directory"

+Typing in `cd ~` will take you back to the home or default directory